Risk-averse optimal control of random elliptic variational inequalities: Stationarity conditions

-with the last inequality because $(\hat y, \hat u)$ is a local minimiser and $v$ remains in $B_\gamma^U(\hat u)$.
-Combining these two last displayed inequalities shows that $\hat u = v$ and $\bar u_\tau \to \hat u$ in $U$.
-The latter fact implies that for $\tau$ sufficiently small, $\bar u_\tau \in B_\gamma^U(\hat u)$ automatically and hence the feasible set in \eqref{eq:ocProblemPenBarbu} can be taken to be just $U_{ad}$.
-For such $\tau$ the same arguments as above can be used to derive stationarity conditions for \eqref{eq:ocProblemPenBarbu} and in passing to the limit in those conditions, we will find that $(\hat y, \hat u)$ satisfies the same conditions as above.\qedhere \end{enumerate} \end{proof} Inspecting the proof, we see that even if $q=2,$ we cannot pass to the limit in $\E[\langle \hat \lambda_\tau^*, q_\tau^* \rangle]$ (as in step \ref{step:lambdaP} of the proof of \cref{thm:ss}) due to the quantity $\E[\pi_\tau^* \cJ'(y_\tau^*)(q_\tau^*)]$, where we again have a product of weakly convergent sequences.
+The same arguments as above can be used to derive stationarity conditions for this problem} and in passing to the limit in those conditions, we will find that $(\hat y, \hat u)$ satisfies the same conditions as above.\qedhere \end{enumerate} \end{proof} Inspecting the proof, we see that even if $q=2,$ we cannot pass to the limit in $\E[\langle \hat \lambda_\tau^*, q_\tau^* \rangle]$ (as in step \ref{step:lambdaP} of the proof of Proposition \ref{thm:ss}) due to the quantity $\E[\pi_\tau^* \cJ'(y_\tau^*)(q_\tau^*)]$, where we again have a product of weakly convergent sequences.
 If $q>2$, then $\E[\langle \hat \lambda_\tau^*, q_\tau^*\rangle]$ may not be finite since it is the integral of two elements that are only known to be $q'$-integrable with respect to $\Omega$ and $q' \in (1,2)$.
 Therefore, a version of the estimate \eqref{eq:lambdaPBound} may not even exist, which, at least via our method of proof, rules out \eqref{eq:zetaQ}.